Sven Hannawald: Ski jumping career

 In the 2003/04 season, Hannawald performed well below personal expectations.
 His best result was fourth in Trondheim.
 As a consequence of that, Hannawald ended his season prematurely.
 On 29 April 2004, he revealed that he was suffering from burnout and had put himself into psychiatric treatment.
 During this time, Hannawald managed to recover and reappeared to the public.

 On 3 August 2005, he ended his career as a ski jumper, explaining through his managers that, after successfully dealing with his burnout, he no longer wished to suffer the stresses of professional sport.

 Post-retirement

 On 26 September 2008, Hannawald signed a two-year contract with the football club TSV Burgau of the German Kreisliga, where he played as a striker.

-In 2010, Hannawald gave his debut as a Touring Car racing driver in the ADAC GT Masters.
-He drove his first race on 10 April 2010 in Oschersleben.
+In 2010, Hannawald gave his debut as a racing driver in the ADAC GT Masters.
+He drove his first race on 10 April 2010 at Motorsport Arena Oschersleben.